MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

 ## Set attributes for organizations

-For Organizations (Preview), the attribute type should be mapped to "Organization.Name"
+For rganizations (Preview), the attribute type should be mapped to "Organization.Name"
 > [!div class="mx-imgBorder"]
 > ![Primary key and attribute type B2B](media/configure-data-map-edit-b2b.png "Primary key and attribute type B2B")